xtyxtyx/minio-dart/README.md

 Please file feature requests and bugs at the [issue tracker][tracker].

-Contributions to this repository are welcomed.
+Contributions to this repository are welcome.

 ## License